Jayu8/Fun_topics_programminng/Memory_Corruption/Readme.md

 **RAII**, short for Resource Acquisition Is Initialization, is an approach to the problem unlike garbage collection<br>
 But still memory is finite and will lead to slowing system happen. => **segmentation fault(memory full)**

+**Stack overflow** => due to unboundedness.
+Bounded checks  overcomes the problem, but bad efficiency. <br>
+To improve efficiency, things like canary, randomisation, mark memory as read only ,dynamic program analysis etc are used.